Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 There are generally no restrictions on the types of consideration that can be offered.
 The most common are cash, shares and promissory notes.
 Material assets may also be tendered as consideration.
 Although not specifically required, it is common practice to expressly state the value of consideration in Russian roubles.

 What issues must be considered when preparing a company for sale?

 The following questions should be raised when preparing a company for sale:

-- whether the company is considered ‘strategic’ under the Strategic Sectors Law or a ‘financial organisation’ (‘credit organisation’), or otherwise operates in a protected sector; and
+- whether the company is considered ‘strategic’ under the Strategic Sectors Law or a ‘financial organisation’ (‘credit organisation’), or otherwise operates in a protected sector;

 In addition, a seller will want to conduct internal due diligence to prepare the target for sale by identifying risks and ensuring that all documents and accounts are in order.
 Company personnel should also review any contracts that could be affected by a change of control.
-The seller will also want to consider whether the sale would trigger a mandatory tender offer or require other approvals, so that it can prepare the necessary documents in advance.
+The seller will also want to consider whether the sale would trigger a mandatory tender offer or require other approvals (eg, anti-monopoly), so that it can prepare the necessary documents in advance.

 What tips would you give when negotiating a deal?

 - Have a dedicated team with the authority to make key decisions or which has direct access to decision makers.

 - Be flexible and expect a number of unanticipated issues to arise.

 - Have an alternative to the extent practicable.